alpenlabs/verifiable-garbling/README.md

 This is an implementation of garbled circuit with free-xor optimization as well as a zk proof of correct garbling using risczero zkvm.

 Our garbling circuit protocol needs to maliciously secure.
-We need to ensure that the garbler is construting the garbling table for the agreed upon boolean circuit and also ensure that the table is constructed correctly.
+We need to ensure that the garbler is constructing the garbling table for the agreed upon boolean circuit and also ensure that the table is constructed correctly.

 This means that even before evaluation, anyone can ensure that the evaluation will go through and will correspond the agreed upon boolean circuit.